 - Osteoporosis: Being unable to move can also affect bones, leading to weakened bones or osteoporosis, which can increase the risk of fractures.

 Filing a Claim for Motorcycle Accident Paralysis

-Victims of paralysis from motorcycle accidents might be able to recover damages for medical costs, pain and suffering, lost wages, and other expenses related to their accident if it was caused by someone else.
+Victims of paralysis from motorcycle accidents might be able to recover damages for medical costs, pain, suffering, lost wages, and other expenses related to their accident if it was caused by someone else.
 By filing a claim with the at-fault party’s insurance company, victims can hold the negligent party accountable for their actions and the injuries they caused.